top of page

 Yau Pianist.jpeg

 Hong Kong-born British Pianist Yau Cheng is an intuitive musician and experienced collaborative pianist.
-She earned both her Master and Bachelor of Music in Piano Performance from Indiana University Jacobs School of Music (USA) under the tutelage of Emile Naoumoff, who was Nadia Boulanger's last protégé in Paris.
-Yau later continued her studies with Caroline Palmer at Guildhall School of Music and Drama in London, gaining a Master of Music in Piano Accompaniment with distinction.
-She then held positions as Leverhulme Artist and Junior Fellow in Piano Accompaniment at Trinity Laban Conservatoire of Music and Dance.
-Emile and Yau's recording of sonatas for piano four-hands by Theodore Gouvy was released by Naxos in 2014.
+Yau earned both her Master and Bachelor of Music in Piano Performance from Indiana University Jacobs School of Music (USA) and later continued her studies at Guildhall School of Music and Drama in London, gaining a Master of Music in Piano Accompaniment with distinction.

-Apart from performing, Yau assisted Emile Naoumoff in the final stages of his book {My Chronicles with Nadia Boulanger}, archiving decades' worth of material from his concert career.
-As a professional music engraver and editor, Yau's works have been published by Schott, Mainz, and she has created new editions for some of Lili Boulanger's unpublished piano pieces.
-Yau was on the faculty of Indiana University’s Young Pianists Programme, and was an Adjunct Lecturer for undergraduate music theory and aural skills classes.
+Apart from performing, Yau is a professional music engraver and editor, her works have been published by Schott, Mainz, and she has created new editions for some of Lili Boulanger's unpublished piano pieces.
+Yau was on the faculty of Indiana University’s Young Pianists Programme, has recorded for Naxos and was an Adjunct Lecturer for undergraduate music theory and aural skills classes.
 She also studied the harp with Professor Elzbieta Szmyt.
-Yau remains a keen art song sightreader and piano duettist.
+Yau remains a keen art song sightreader and piano duettist, with a secret passion for musical theatre.

 bottom of page